Edenvale Airport: Canadian Army 1962–1988

 The Canadian Army took over the site in 1962 and referred to it as Edenvale Transmitter Station Bunker, a remote radio communications station to support the Cold War effort (see Emergency Government Headquarters).
 The military closed the station in 1988, left by 1994 and the bunker was sealed off.

 Civilian use 2002–present

 Since 2002, the airfield has operated as a private civilian aerodrome.

-At the northeast end of the airfield is an ex-Czechoslovakian MiG-15bisSB on static display.
+At the northeast end of the airfield is an ex-Czechoslovak MiG-15bisSB on static display.

 In November 2018 it was announced that the Canadian Air and Space Museum, which was forced out of Downsview Park in Toronto, will reopen at Edenvale Airport in 2019 and be renamed the Canadian Air & Space Conservancy.